Plain vs Contrast X-Ray: Differences & Use Cases

 How does ContrastConnect support facilities performing contrast X-rays?

 ContrastConnect provides CMS-compliant virtual supervision through a secure, HIPAA-compliant platform, giving imaging facilities immediate access to qualified radiologists.
-With over 55,000 contrast exams supervised monthly and extensive experience managing reactions, we ensure patient safety while helping facilities extend hours and reduce cancellations.
+With over 75,000 contrast exam hours supervised monthly and extensive experience managing reactions, we ensure patient safety while helping facilities extend hours and reduce cancellations.

 *Note: Information provided is for general guidance only and does not constitute medical, legal, or financial advice.
 Pricing estimates and regulatory requirements are current at the time of writing and subject to change.
 For personalized consultation on imaging center operations and virtual contrast supervision, contact ContrastConnect.